heinrich5991/libtw2/README.md

 - [\_old](_old).
 Unmaintained implementation of the low-level file format of Teeworlds/DDNet maps ("datafiles"), written in C, before libtw2 turned to Rust.
+- [buffer](buffer).
+Helpers for writing to uninitialized byte buffers.
 - [common](common).
 Utilities for all the other crates.
 Number conversion, byte strings, etc.
 - [**datafile**](datafile).
 Low-level file format of Teeworlds/DDNet maps.